Leward/hello/README.md

 ## Docker

-The project build the `leward/hello` docker image.
+The project builds the `leward/hello` docker image.

 Run the project using docker:
 ```